-Note: Much of what people think of as spam is actually marketing material they legitimately opted-in or failed to opt-out of when signing up for or purchasing something.
-Instead of adding those addresses to your Bad Senders list, IS&T recommends that you opt out of the marketing emails.
+Much of what people think of as spam is actually marketing material they legitimately opted into or failed to opt out of when signing up for or purchasing something.
+Instead of adding those addresses to your Blocked Senders list, IS&T recommends that you opt out of the marketing emails.

-Conversely, if you’d like emails from a specific sender in your quarantine summary to be delivered directly to your inbox, you can add that sender’s address to your Good Senders list.
+Conversely, if you’d like emails from a specific sender in your Junk folder to be delivered directly to your inbox, you can add that sender’s address to your Safe Senders list.
 However, IS&T doesn’t recommend this option unless a legitimate sender tends to send spam-like messages.
-Since spammers can spoof senders’ addresses, it’s usually best to let SMG scan message content for spamlike characteristics.
+Since spammers can spoof senders’ addresses, it’s usually best to let Microsoft Exchange Online Protection scan message content for spam-like characteristics.

-In short, be judicious in your use of the Bad Senders and Good Senders options.
+In short, be judicious in your use of the Safe Senders and Blocked Senders options.